In Photoshop, you use the Timeline panel to create animation frames. Each frame represents a configuration of layers.

 Click a frame.

-Click the Selects Next Frame button to select the next frame in the series as the current frame.
+Click the Select Next Frame button to select the next frame in the series as the current frame.

-Click the Selects Previous Frame button to select the previous frame in the series as the current frame.
+Click the Select Previous Frame button to select the previous frame in the series as the current frame.

-Click the Selects First Frame button to select the first frame in the series as the current frame.
+Click the Select First Frame button to select the first frame in the series as the current frame.

 To select contiguous multiple frames, Shift-click a second frame.
 The second frame and all frames between the first and second are added to the selection.